SlavaUtesinov/AzureTableStorageAPI/README.md

 [back to top](#table-of-contents)
 ## 3. Conventions

 There is the only one convention - when you perform any operation, default name of current Azure Storage Table will be concatenation of type(class) name and *"Table"* word; for example, if we have class with name `Person` as shown at [usage example](#2-usage-example) Azure table's name will be *"PersonTable"*.
-If you want to specify table name by your own, it is very easy to do: just wrap your code into using statement:
+If you want to specify table name by your own, it is very easy to do: just wrap your code into `using` statement:

     using (service.SetTableName("MyCustomTableName"))
     {
          //your code...
+        using (service.SetTableName("MyCustomTableName2"))
+        {
+             //your code...
         }
+    }

 > **Note:**
-> All code inside `using` block will use *"MyCustomTableName"*, as table name, for all operations(except [DeleteTable](#delete-table) method).
-After this block convention will be actual again.
+> All the code inside `using` block will use specified table's name for all operations(except [DeleteTable](#delete-table) method), after this block convention will be actual again.
+But one can use nested `using`s(as shown above): after each `using` table name will be returned to previous state and finally to convention state.